 Step 1: Select the registration package that best describes your category of disability.

 Choose the registration package that best describes your disability or the difficulties that you are having with learning.
 If you have more than one disability, fill out each of the packages that apply to you.
 Fill out as much of the form as you can.
 Please note, while it is requested, you are not required to disclose your diagnosed disability (or disabilities).
-You can discuss your needs further when you meet with your Disability Advisor.
+You can discuss your needs further when you meet with your Accessibility Advisor.

 Step 2: Documentation

 Attach any documentation you have that provides information about the functional impacts of your disability and accommodation needs.
 Each registration package includes the documentation requirements for the disability you have identified.
 Since documentation requirements vary by disability, it’s important to review this information.
-The disability counsellor will review the documentation with you during your intake appointment and advise you about whether the documentation is sufficient, needs updating or whether additional information is needed.
+The Accessibility Advisor will review the documentation with you during your intake appointment and advise you about whether the documentation is sufficient, needs updating or whether additional information is needed.
 To protect your information, all University staff receiving information follow University policies and guidelines, the Freedom of Information and Protection of Privacy Act and other legal requirements.